NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 **The Master Question:**
 > If Ant worked for the other party, what step would they see ME avoiding?

-**The Meta Question:**
-> Am I carrying the Lion's command — or my own resentment? *(Check the weight on your back.)*

 **The Shadow Check:**
 - Am I an Ant, a Martyr, or a Sluggard?
   - *Martyr carries the load while resenting every grain — and uses that resentment to justify stopping*
   - *Sluggard waits for the "feeling" to move; Ant moves until the feeling follows*
-- What habit am I protecting by not acting?

 ---